bahrus/be-imbued/README.md

 1. Searches within the DOM element with id "love" for elements whose attributes match the attributes of the child elements of the template element.
 2. When a match is found, replaces/inserts the children of the target match with the children of the template child.
+3. Monitors for changes to the children of the of the adorned template element, and when new children are introduced, merges those into "love" target.

 Finessing the merge